AlainCalderon/chat-are-we-cooked/README.md

 - Deployed using **vercel**
 - Uses custom tensor model from hugging face as pychiatrist for chatbot.
 - Uses my local instance of **Ollama** for api calling
+- Deployed / production instance will use ngrok for its api call since the ollama / ai model instance only exists on my local machine ( will have to use ngrok http 11434 --host-header="localhost:11434" ).